Gwaun-Cae-Gurwen: Schools

 Ysgol Gynradd Gymraeg Gwauncaegurwen (Gwaun-cae-Gurwen Welsh Primary School) used to be on Heol y Dŵr (Water Street) which is where the Pwll y Wrach estate is based.
 It has since been moved to Heol Newydd (New Road), overlooking the village, and the former school transformed into a wood workshop.

 Secondary-age children in the area have the choice of going to Ysgol Gyfun Ystalyfera in Ystalyfera (for full Welsh-medium education), Ysgol Dyffryn Aman (for Welsh- and English-medium education), or Cwmtawe Community School (for English-medium education).

 Welsh language

 The Welsh Language Board reported in 2009 that 67.9% of the population of Gwaun-Cae-Gurwen can speak, read or write in Welsh.
 10–19 year olds were the group with the highest percentage of Welsh speakers.

 Representation

-The area is represented in the House of Commons by Christina Rees, and in the Senedd by Jeremy Miles; they both represent the Neath constituency.
+The area is represented in the House of Commons by David Chadwick, representing Brecon, Radnor and Cwm Tawe; and in the Senedd by Jeremy Miles, representing the Neath constituency.

-The electoral ward mentioned above has a population taken at the 2011 census of 2,910.
+The electoral ward of Gwaun-Cae-Gurwen had a population of 2,910 at the 2011 census.